The Least Toxic Wood Varnish?

 - AFM Safecoat, Poly BP and Acrylacq – trusted brand that’s been around for a long time, I would use both of these products myself.

-- Vermeister, for most durable (but highest odor).
+- Vermeister, tied for most durable (but highest odor).

-- Vermont Natural Coatings, PolyWhey – Well-liked brand I like this for a really good mix of durable and lower odor.
+- Vermont Natural Coatings, PolyWhey – well-liked brand I like this the best mix of durable and lower odor.
 One of my top picks.

 Did you find this post helpful?
 If so you can buy me a coffee to support the research behind this blog.
 Thank you!